NHS-NGS/100K_RD_reports/README.md

 An example database connection string (that works with pyODBC) can be found in the file database_connection_config.py.

-This function must essentially populate a dictionary containing one entry for each item in the patient_info_table_template.html eg patient_info_dict={"NHS":NHS,"PRU":PRU,"dob":DOB,"firstname":FName,"lastname":LName,"gender":Gender,"clinician":clinician,"clinician_add":clinic_address,"report_title":report_title}
+This function must essentially populate a dictionary containing one entry for each item in the patient_info_table_template.html eg patient_info_dict={"NHS":NHS,"InternalPatientID":InternalPatientID,"dob":DOB,"firstname":FName,"lastname":LName,"gender":Gender,"clinician":clinician,"clinician_add":clinic_address,"report_title":report_title}

 These templates (and dictionary) can be modified as required.
 #### Output